 For these we have so far produced 409 product entries that describe the physical items found in the collections.
 We have also produced 50 recording level entries that describe some of the recordings found on those items.

-An additional 228 recording entries for the first collection (Scotland’s Record) have now been ingested into the BL SAMI catalogue.
+An additional 228 recording entries for the first collection (Scotland’s Record) have now been ingested into the British Library SAMI catalogue.

 Volunteers give helping hands (and ears) to the UOSH Project

 Our first UOSH volunteers started back in January and have been a fantastic group of 6 volunteers, either currently studying or recently graduated and looking to develop skills and knowledge in sound archives.
 They have been learning how to digitise and catalogue audio material, as well as research some of the recordings that have been digitised.
 They have also undertaken some curation training and are each producing a small-scale curated project for us.

 The team have just started working with a second cohort of volunteers who have come from the Department of Works and Pensions (DWP).
 This cohort will also be assisting us in content research – listening to digitised recordings and recording information from or about those recordings.
 DWP volunteers are part of a scheme where they will be donating 10,000 hours to community charities or special projects and we are delighted that 11 volunteers have chosen to come and give their time to our project.

 Our volunteers have already had a huge impact on our project and we look forward to keeping you up-to-date with the continued contribution of our volunteers throughout the Project.

 Unlocking Our Sound Heritage – Our First Collections Are In

 The UOSH team have been extremely busy getting the project going in Scotland and have recently collected their first Collections from outside the National Library.

 The first collection came from the University of Strathclyde archives including University Experience and Women in the Scottish Communist Party